esarks/SkylerThomas2/02_chapter-01-my-swamp-secular.md

 This is the scandal:

-> "The broken human is not simply an imperfect creature who needs improvement: we are rebels who must lay down our arms.
-Laying down your arms, surrendering, saying you are sorry, realizing that you have been on the wrong track and getting ready to start life over again from the ground up—that is the only way out of our 'hole.'
+> "Now what was the sort of 'hole' man had got himself into?
+He had tried to set up on his own, to behave as if he belonged to himself.
+In other words, fallen man is not simply an imperfect creature who needs improvement: he is a rebel who must lay down his arms.
+Laying down your arms, surrendering, saying you are sorry, realising that you have been on the wrong track and getting ready to start life over again from the ground floor—that is the only way out of a 'hole.'"
+>
+> — C.S.
+Lewis, *Mere Christianity*

 Here is the scandal and the glory: Love comes to you in the muck.
 Not after you've cleaned yourself up.
 Not once you've proven yourself worthy.
 In the muck.
 While you're still a rebel.
 While you're still in the swamp.
-That's where healing finds you."
+That's where healing finds you.
->
-> — C.S.
-Lewis, *Mere Christianity* (adapted)

 Here's the swamp's hidden gift: it forces surrender.
 I'd tried everything else—more discipline, more service, more belief, more performance, even more "morality" (being good).
 Nothing worked.
 So I did the only thing left: I laid down my arms.

 And here's the glory: that's exactly when healing shows up.
 Not after you've cleaned yourself up.
 In the muck.
 Mid-swamp.
 While you're still broken and messy and desperate.

-There's an ancient invitation—words spoken by Jesus himself—that speaks directly to this:

-> "Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light."
+There's an ancient song—a testimony from someone who'd been exactly where you are—that captures this perfectly:

+> "I waited patiently for the LORD to help me, and he turned to me and heard my cry.
+He lifted me out of the pit of despair, out of the mud and the mire.
+He set my feet on solid ground and steadied me as I walked along."
 >
-> — Matthew 11:28-30 (The Message)
+> — Psalm 40:1-2 (NLT)

-*Come, all you who are weary and burdened.*
+*Out of the slimy pit.
+Out of the mud and mire.*

+That's the swamp.
+And the promise isn't that you have to climb out yourself.
+The promise is that God reaches down into the muck and lifts you out.

 Burned out.
 Swamp-stuck.
 Performance-exhausted.

 Maybe that's you.
 I know it was me.

-And the voice says: Come.
+And the promise is this: He hears the cry.
+He lifts us out.

 Not "clean up first."
 Not "try harder."
 Just come.
 As you are.
 Muck and all.

 And I will give you rest.

 ---
 ## The Wayfarer Moment

 **Admitting "I'm not okay" is the doorway to healing.
 The swamp is where pretending goes to die.**